CSCfi/csc-user-guide/docs/computing/overview.md

  * Machine Learning (ML) / Artificial Intelligence (AI) workloads
  * Code development for porting codes GPUs
  * HPC applications benefitting greatly from GPUs, or even only supporting GPUs.
 This means that the code should be at least **2x** as fast on one V100 GPU compared to one Puhti node.
+Be prepared to provide proof upon request (excerpts of log files and corresponding SLURM jobids).

 Mahti-AI's A100 GPUs (coming soon) should only be used for the following workloads:

  * ML/AI workloads
  * Code development for porting codes GPUs
  * HPC applications that can use the new hardware features in A100 (tensor cores).
 This means that the code should be at least **3x** as fast on one A100 GPU compared to one Mahti node.
+Be prepared to provide proof upon request (excerpts of log files and corresponding SLURM jobids).